0xkyng/image-slider/README.md

     The repeater function is called initially to start the autoplay when the page loads (repeater()).

-    The code adds event listeners for the slider container's mouseover and mouseout events.
+    I also added event listeners for the slider container's mouseover and mouseout events.
 When the mouse is over the slider, the autoplay is paused by clearing the interval (clearInterval(playSlider)).
-When the mouse moves out of the slider, the autoplay resumes by calling the repeater function again.
+When the mouse moves out of the slider, the autoplay resumes by calling the repeater function again. -->